Daniel Li

 Alli Sherwin

 Alli joined Madrona in 2019 and served as Madrona’s office coordinator for over 3 years.
-In her new back-office role, she supports Chris Picardo and oversees the day-to-day operations of Create33, an office space occupied by several Madrona portfolio companies.
+In her new back-office role, she supports Chris Picardo and Joanna Black and oversees the day-to-day operations of Create33, an office space occupied by several Madrona portfolio companies.
 In addition, she helps coordinate corporate events and assists Madrona’s administrative team.

 Journey to Madrona